Billy Hiatt

-William F. Hiatt (born 1947) is a male former boxer who competed for England.
+William "Billy" F. Hiatt (born 1947) is a male former boxer who competed for England.

 Boxing career

 Hiatt won the 1966 Amateur Boxing Association British light-welterweight title, when boxing out of the Battersea ABC.

-The A.B.A. success led him to being chosen for the 1966 British Empire and Commonwealth Games in Kingston, Jamaica where he represented England in the 63.5 kg light-welterweight.
+The A.B.A. success led him to being chosen for the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, where he represented the England team in the 63.5 kg light-welterweight.

 He continued to box for England throughout his career.